 Vomiting can be unsettling, and even frightening, for young children.
 Support your child by helping them stay calm and making sure they don't become dehydrated.

-If your child has stomach cramps, offer them a warm (not hot) wheat pack for their tummy.
+If your child has stomach cramps, try a warm (not hot) wheat pack or hot water bottle on their tummy.

 Children can easily become dehydrated if fluid lost by vomiting is not replaced.
 To prevent this, make sure your child is taking in enough fluid between vomiting episodes.

-- if your baby becomes dehydrated, they will need extra fluids.
-Your GP or pharmacist will advise you on the best oral rehydration solution to use.
+- If your baby becomes dehydrated, they will need extra fluids.
+Your doctor or pharmacist will advise you on the best oral rehydration solution to use.

-- avoid milk or milk products and fizzy drinks and full-strength fruit juice
+- Avoid milk drinks, fizzy drinks and full-strength fruit juice.

-- Try freezing the rehydration drink into iceblocks if your child doesn’t like the taste.
+- If vomiting lasts more than 24 hours, an oral rehydration solution such Gastrolyte or Pedialyte can be use.
+Try freezing the rehydration drink into iceblocks if your child doesn’t like the taste.

 Your child probably won't feel like eating when they are vomiting.